 For a crispy crunch and lots of satisfying fiber, look no further than these flax seed crackers!
 If you keep a well-stocked pantry, you probably have everything you need to make homemade flax crackers in about 30 minutes.

 Once they’re baked, pair these salted flax crackers with cheeses and fruits, or pile them onto a charcuterie board!
-For more crispy crunch, try my almond flour crackers or baked cheddar parmesan crisps next.
+For a crispier crunch, try my baked cheddar parmesan crisps next.

 Why You’ll Love This Flax Seed Crackers Recipe

 - Just 3 simple ingredients, plus seasonings of your choice